JDBDT/jdbdt/src/site/markdown/DBSetup.md

 ## Cleaning data

-Database data may be cleaned up as follows:
+Database data may be cleaned up using one of the following methods:

-* `deleteAll(t)`: clears  the entire contents of table `t` using a DELETE statement;
+1. `deleteAll(t)` clears  the entire contents of table `t` using a DELETE statement without an associated WHERE clause.
-* `deleteAllWhere(t, w, [,args])`: clears the contents of table `t` subject to WHERE clause `w` and optional WHERE clause arguments `args`, using a DELETE statement;
+2. `deleteAllWhere(table, where, [,args])` clears the contents of `t` using a DELETE statement with a WHERE clause `where` and optional WHERE clause arguments `args`.
-* `truncate(t)`: clears the entire contents of table `t` using a TRUNCATE statement;
+3. `truncate(t)` clears `t` using a TRUNCATE TABLE statement.

-Note that `truncate` executes a TRUNCATE TABLE statement, and may typically execute faster than `deleteAll`, which in turn uses DELETE statement (with no WHERE clause).
-The TRUNCATE TABLE statement, however, may not respect integrity constraints and has variable semantics for different database engines; check some details [here](https://en.wikipedia.org/wiki/Truncate_(SQL).
-Additionally, note that the TRUNCATE TABLE statement is [not supported](Compatibility.html#KnownIssues) by some database engines.
+Note that `truncate` may  be faster than `deleteAll`, but the associated TRUNCATE TABLE statement may not respect integrity constraints and has variable semantics for different database engines; check some details [here](https://en.wikipedia.org/wiki/Truncate_(SQL).
+Also, the TRUNCATE TABLE statement is [not supported](Compatibility.html#KnownIssues) at all by some database engines.

 *Illustration*